PAS Richmond – School Registration

 How can I register?

-- Click here to register your school.
+• Click here to register your school.
 You can register up to 8 students from your school.
-Once school registration is complete, an additional link will be sent to you to be sent to the parents/guardians of your registered students.
-School registration is due by September 30.
+Once school registration is complete, an additional link will be sent to you to be sent to the parents/guardians of your registered students to ensure that they are fully registered for our program.
+School registration is due by September 20.

 How to Apply